Cathedral (short story collection)

 Cathedral is the third major-press collection of short stories by American writer Raymond Carver, published in 1983.
+It received critical acclaim and was a finalist for the 1984 Pulitzer Prize for Fiction.

 Reception

 Cathedral was enthusiastically received by critics.
 In The New York Times book Review, critic Irving Howe wrote:

 The Washington Post wrote that "there are no arid places in Cathedral.
 Instead there are a dozen stories that overflow with the danger, excitement, mystery and possibility of life."

 The stories

 The collection contains the following stories: